Preserving Community Heritage

 - Archivist in a Backpack Project

-- Adaptive Reuse as a Catalyst for Community History and Archiving: UNC Community Histories Workshop and the Rock Mount Mills Initiative
+- Adaptive Reuse as a Catalyst for Community History and Archiving: UNC Community Histories Workshop and the Rocky Mount Mills Initiative

 Where?
 N.C.
 State University’s McKimmon Center, 1101 Gorman St., Raleigh, NC 27606